coleifer/peewee/docs/new/query_builder.rst

 --------------

 Inserting data is straightforward.
-We can specify data to :py:meth:`~Table.insert` in two different ways (in both cases, the ID of the new row is returned):
+We can specify data to :meth:`~Table.insert` in two different ways (in both cases, the ID of the new row is returned):

 .. code-block:: python